Mental Health Resources

 A local LGBTQIA+ nonprofit or medical facility can help refer you to queer mental health professionals in your area: DC’s Whitman-Walker; Los Angeles LGBT Center, Chicago’s Center on Halstead, Denver’s The Center on Colfax, etc.

 Your agency’s Employee Assistance Program (EAP).
-It is unclear for how long you may have access to EAP once separated, but it is a free resource so you can continue to use it as long as you are able.
 Note they may not have anyone LGBTQIA+ on staff, depending on the agency.
+It is unclear for how long you may have access to EAP if you are separated from your agency, but it is a free resource so you can continue to use it as long as you are able.

 Disclaimer